chentianran/chentianran.github.io/teaching/matlab/syllabus.markdown

 since this course focuses on actual programming skills.
 Your in-class worksheets will be _collected and graded_.

-### Weekly homework assignments
+### Homework assignments

-Homework problems are more complicated mathematical problems that will guide you to gain deeper understanding of the material we learn in class.
+Homework problems are more complicated problems that will guide you to gain deeper understanding of the material we learn in class.
-They will be a major part of your course grade.
 Homework problems are listed on our Blackboard system.
 The submission procedures are outlined in the listings.
 __No late homework submission will be accepted__